Bulk and edge dynamics of a 2D Affleck-Kennedy-Lieb-Tasaki model: Abstract

 \section{Abstract}

 We study the dynamical properties of both bulk and edge spins of a two-dimensional Affleck-Kennedy-Lieb-Tasaki (AKLT) model mainly by using the stochastic series expansion quantum Monte Carlo method with stochastic analytic continuation.
-In the deep AKLT phase, we obtain a spin spectrum with flat band, which is a strong evidence for localized state.
+In the deep AKLT phase, we obtain a spin spectrum with the flat band, which is a strong evidence for a localized state.
 Through the spectrum analysis, we see a clear continuous phase transition from the AKLT phase to the N\'eel phase in the model, and the energy gap becomes closed at the corresponding momentum point.
-In comparison with linear spin wave theory, the differences show that there are strong interactions among magnons at high energies.
-With open boundary condition, the gap of edge spins in the AKLT phase closes at both $\Gamma$ point and $\pi$ point interestingly to emerge a flat-band-like Luttinger liquid phase, which can be explained by symmetry and perturbation approximation.
-This work helps us to better understand the completely different dynamical behaviors of bulk and edge spins in the symmetry protected topological phase.
+In comparison with linear spin-wave theory, the differences show that there are strong interactions among magnons at high energies.
+With an open boundary condition, the gap of edge spins in the AKLT phase closes at both the $\Gamma$ point and the $\pi$ point interestingly to emerge into a flat-band-like Luttinger liquid phase, which can be explained by symmetry and perturbation approximation.
+This paper helps us to better understand the completely different dynamical behaviors of bulk and edge spins in the symmetry protected topological phase.